are necessary for removing all forms of surgical bioburden and cleaning surgical instruments residue free.

 What causes an enzyme cleaner respiratory irritation?

-Frequent inhalation of the spray aerosols from surgical instrument cleaning enzymes at high concentrations can lead to respiratory allergy among some people.
-This can occur among people that work with surgical instrument cleaning enzymes, when the enzymes are sprayed and not handled properly.
+Frequent inhalation of the spray aerosols from surgical instrument cleaning enzymes at high concentrations can lead to respiratory allergy.
+This can occur with surgical instrument cleaning enzymes, when the enzymes are sprayed and not handled properly.

 Some surgical instrument cleaning detergents with enzyme cleaners spray enzymes while other deliver the enzymes in a foam.
 Steps should be taken to avoid the health risk to employees by reducing the amount of airborne enzyme cleaners.
 Minimize creating enzyme cleaner aerosols.
 Use enzyme cleaners in a liquid or foam state to avoid creating aerosols.
 When enzymes are used with ultrasonic cleaning always keep the tank lid closed.
 Enzyme cleaners should not be sprayed.
 Aerosols of enzyme cleaners should be avoided.